 A population size of 573 white-beaked dolphins (CV=0.69) was estimated from an aerial survey program conducted from 1978 to 1982 on the continental shelf and shelf edge waters between Cape Hatteras, North Carolina and Nova Scotia (CETAP 1982).
 The estimate is based on spring data because the greatest proportion of the population off the northeast U.S. coast appeared in the study area during this season, according to the CETAP data.
-This estimate does not include a correction for dive-time, or for g(0), the probability of detecting an animal group on the track line.
+This estimate does not include a correction for dive-time, or to g(0), the probability of detecting an animal group on the track line.
 This estimate may not reflect the current true population size because of its high degree of uncertainty (e.g., large CV), and its dated nature.
 A population size of 5,500 white-beaked dolphins was estimated based on an aerial survey off eastern Newfoundland and southeastern Labrador (Alling and Whitehead 1987).
 A population size of 3,486 white-beaked dolphins (95% confidence interval (CI)=2,001-4,971) was estimated from a ship-based survey of a small segment of the Labrador Shelf in August 1982 (Alling and Whitehead 1987).
 A CV was not given, but assuming a symmetric CI, it would be 0.22.
+As recommended in the GAMMS Workshop Report (Wade and Angliss 1997), estimates older than eight years are deemed unreliable and should not be used for PBR determinations.